 ‘What we will see is more and more people arguing against democracy, we will see more and more people who are looking to restrict freedom of the press, and we’ll see more intolerance, more tribal divisions, more ethnic divisions, and religious divisions and more violence.

-Even as congressional Democrats and much of our news media ceaselessly labor to overturn our 2016 election, Americans, not Americans in name only–AINOs–understand Mr. Obama and those of like mind are not protecting democracy.
+Mr. Obama was speaking of America, the nation and people he was twice elected to represent.
+Even as congressional Democrats/Socialists/Communists and much of our news media ceaselessly labor to overturn the result of the 2016 election, Normal Americans understand D/S/Cs are not protecting liberty.
 They seek to destroy it, to abolish the Constitution and to wipe away the rule of law.
-They seek not to heal racial and ethnic divisions, but to widen them with identity politics, raw hatred and violence.
+They seek not to heal racial and ethnic divisions, but to widen them with identity politics, unhinged hatred and mob violence.

-But even as they do, Americans know in their hearts that a world without America, an America strong and vibrant and willing to pay any price, to make any sacrifice, to bear any burden for the cause of liberty, is a terrible, ugly and dark place.
+But even as D/S/Cs conspire against liberty, normal Americans know world without America, an America strong and vibrant, confident in the right and with the wisdom to see the right, and willing to pay any price, to make any sacrifice, to bear any burden for the cause of liberty, is a terrible, ugly and doomed place.

-Consider these words from President Donald Trump, speaking at the Celebrate Freedom Rally honoring our veterans.
-Consider and decide who truly speaks for liberty:
+Consider these words from President Donald Trump, speaking at the 2017 Celebrate Freedom Rally honoring our veterans.
+Consider, and decide who truly speaks for liberty:

 Since the signing of the Declaration of Independence 241 years ago, America always affirmed that liberty comes from our creator.
 Our rights are given to us by God, and no earthly force can ever take those rights away.
 That is why my administration is transferring power out of Washington and returning that power back where it belongs to the people.

-This July 4th, as many of our elected representatives scheme to circumvent the Constitution, when partisan political advantage, power and money own them, as federal judges abandon their oaths of office, as the enemies of modernity, civilization and liberty plot and crucify children, behead, rape and torture, and as fundamentally dishonorable and destructive forces struggle to force freedom into retreat, take a moment to remember the words of Franklin, Jefferson and Lincoln.
-Take a moment to remember all those Americans that sacrificed so much that we might enjoy not only the material, technological comforts American liberty has provided in such abundance, but that we too might recognize the call and duties of honor, and that we might, in this time of attack from within and without, in this time of potential final darkness, pledge our lives, our fortunes, and our sacred honor that government of the people, by the people, for the people, shall not perish from the earth.
+This July 4th, as many of our elected representatives scheme to circumvent the Constitution, as the D/S/C Party incites violence against Americans and against Mt.
+Rushmore, when partisan political advantage, power and money own them, when hate deranges them, when federal judges abandon their oaths of office in favor of D/S/C politics, as the enemies of modernity, civilization and liberty plot, behead, rape and torture, as our D/S/C ruled cities burn, as D/S/C mayors and governors not only praise fascist mobs, but encourage and support them, and as fundamentally dishonorable and destructive forces like Antifa and Black Lives Matter struggle to force freedom into retreat, take a moment to remember the words of Franklin, Jefferson and Lincoln.
+Take a moment to remember all those Americans that sacrificed so much that we might enjoy not only the material, technological comforts American liberty has provided in such abundance, but that we too might hear the call, and accept the duties of honor.
+Resolve that we might, in this time of attack from within and without, in this time of potential final darkness, pledge our lives, our fortunes, and our sacred honor that government of the people, by the people, for the people, shall not perish from the Earth.